open-quantum-safe/oqs-provider/README.md

 ### OQS_SKIP_TESTS

-By setting this environment variable, OpenSSL 1.1.1 interoperability testing and algorithm families as listed [here](https://github.com/open-quantum-safe/openssl#supported-algorithms) can be disabled in testing.
+By setting this environment variable, testing of specific algorithm families as listed [here](https://github.com/open-quantum-safe/openssl#supported-algorithms) can be disabled in testing.
 For example

-    OQS_SKIP_TESTS="111,rainbow" ./scripts/runtests.sh
+    OQS_SKIP_TESTS="sphincs" ./scripts/runtests.sh

-excludes OpenSSL1.1.1 interop testing as well as all algorithms of the "Rainbow" family.
+excludes all algorithms of the "Sphincs" family.

+*Note*: By default, interoperability testing with oqs-openssl111 is no longer performed by default but can be manually enabled in the script `scripts/runtests.sh`.

 Using
 -----